-The detailed itinerary provides an outline of the proposed daily program.
-Participants should note that the daily activities described in this itinerary may be rotated and/or modified in order to accommodate changes in opening hours, road conditions, flight schedules etc. Participants will receive a final itinerary together with their tour documents.
-Meals included in the tour price are indicated in the detailed itinerary where: B=breakfast, L=light lunch or picnic lunch and D=dinner.
+The following itinerary describes a range of gardens and estates we plan to visit.
+Many are accessible to the public, but others require special permission which may only be confirmed closer to the tour’s departure in 2023.
+The daily activities described in this itinerary may change or be rotated and/or modified in order to accommodate alterations in opening hours, flight schedules and confirmation of private visits.
+Participants will receive a final itinerary together with their tour documents prior to departure.
+Meals included in the tour price and are indicated in the itinerary where: B=breakfast, L=light lunch or picnic lunch and D=dinner.

-Day 1: Tuesday 22 March, Arrive Casablanca – Rabat
+Day 1: Tuesday 14 March, Agadir – Taroudant

 - Welcome Dinner at the Hotel